 Violette LARRIEU

-• Thesis supervisor: Jean JOANA (Montpellier 1 University, CEPEL).
+• Thesis Advisor: Jean JOANA (University of Montpellier 1, CEPEL).

-• January–April 2017: Tutorial on "European Union Policies," led by Marc Smyrl, Bachelor's Degree in Political Science, University of Montpellier.
+• January–April 2017: Seminar on “European Union Policies,” led by Marc Smyrl, third-year Political Science program, University of Montpellier.

 • January–April 2017: Seminar on “Public Action and Governance,” led by Laura Michel, Master’s 1 in Political Science, University of Montpellier.

-This thesis analyzes, from a public policy perspective, the decision-making processes that lead political actors to outsource services previously reserved for the public sector.
-Through an analysis of the actors and their cognitive frameworks, we will examine the outsourcing of military support services (catering, clothing, maintenance, repair, and overhaul) in France.
-We will see how a public policy of outsourcing is constructed in a sector, defense, often considered to be inherently sovereign.
+This dissertation analyzes, from a public policy perspective, the decision-making processes that lead political actors to outsource services previously reserved for the public sector.
+Through an analysis of the actors involved and their cognitive frameworks, we will examine the outsourcing of support services for the armed forces (catering, clothing, and maintenance) in France.
+We will examine how a public policy of outsourcing is developed in a sector—defense—often considered inherently sovereign.

 Degrees

-• Master's degree in research, bilingual (English/French), "Comparative Politics and Public Policy" (Montpellier 1 University, summa cum laude).
+• Master’s degree in Research, bilingual (English/French), “Comparative Politics and Public Policy” (University of Montpellier 1, summa cum laude).

-• Bachelor's degree in AES (University of Bordeaux IV, grade: Assez Bien).
+• Bachelor’s degree in Applied Economics (University of Bordeaux IV, with honors).

 Interactions with the environment